 1. General Neglect

 Sometimes, the residents are intentionally or unintentionally neglected in the provided care.
 Neglect is a milder form of abuse.
-Abuse refers to an activity carried out with malicious intent and meant to cause harm.
+As mentioned at wattelandyork.com, abuse is an activity carried out with malicious intent and meant to cause harm. .
 Indifference, carelessness, and lack of oversight are the standard ways residents of a nursing home are neglected.

 Some nursing homes leave vulnerable residents alone for an extended time.
 They leave them unclean, hungry and thirsty.
 Some residents do not get their medications at all, or they do not get them at the proper time.
 They dismiss complaints of neglect and chalk it up to paranoia.
 The safety and security of residents are threatened.